floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 Software design that follows the Single Responsibility Principle groups together software components that change together.
 Hence, it is possible to identify appropriate microservice candidates by analyzing the history of modifications of the classes in the source code repository.
 Classes that change together, should belong in the same microservice.
-Let $M_H$ be the history of modifications of the source code files of the monolithic application $M$.
+Let $M_H$ be the history of modifications of the source code files of the monolith application $M$.
 Each change event $h_i$ is associated with a set of associated classes $c_i$ that were changed during the modification event at timestamp $t_i$, as described by @logical_history_formula @mazlami_etal_2017.

 $ h_i = { c_i, t_i } $ <logical_history_formula>